 - Thoughtfully plan what types of information will be specified and how it will be displayed

-- Think of various filtering options to simplify management of hundreds of tasks for PMs
+- Think of various filtering options to simplify the management of hundreds of tasks for PMs

 - Include a notifications feature to alert managers about the most critical and overdue tasks